6. Support Vector Machines#

 Alternative names for Maximum Margin Classifier (MMC) are Hard Margin Classifier and Large Margin Classifier.
 This classifier assumes that the classes are linearly separable.

-For consistency with the standard notation we slightly reformulate this problem setting:
+For consistency with the standard SVM notation, we slightly reformulate this problem setting:

 6.2.1.
 Functional Margin#

-At times this may not be desirable as the classifier does not reflect that the margin itself is not invariant.
-For the entire set of training samples, we can also define the functional margin as
+For the entire set of training samples, we define the functional margin as

 6.2.2.
 Geometric Margin#